This Strawberry Orange Sorbet uses naturally sweet fruit like Cuties to make a delicious frozen treat!

 Step 5) Dip Cuties

-With our leftover fruit, we blended it up into a sorbet.
+With our leftover fruit from cutting out our shapes we blended it up into a sorbet.
 I used the equivalent of

 - 3 bananas (frozen)